cap-js/docs/node.js/authentication.md

 <div id="xssec-tokeninfo-reference" />

-> **Note:** The availablility of this API depends on the implementation of the respective authentication middleware.
+> **Note:** The availability of this API depends on the implementation of the respective authentication middleware.